- Your Chrome history has disappeared if the browser settings related to history weren't correct.

 Google Chrome, like all the other modern web browsers, keeps a log of the user’s browsing history.

 The browsing history helps in revisiting the web pages that the users may have visited but forgotten the name.

-2. Check History from My Google Activity
+1. Check history from My Google Activity

 - Go to Google’s My Activity page.